 Approval for use in Australia

-Spikevax (Moderna) is approved and available for use as a primary course in people aged 6 months and over.
+Comirnaty (Pfizer) is approved and currently available for use as a primary course in people aged 5 years and over.

-Moderna is approved and available for use as a booster in people aged 18 years and over.
+Pfizer is approved and available for use as a booster in people aged 12 years and over.

 The TGA provisionally approved it for use in Australia on:

-On 29 August, the TGA provisionally approved Moderna's bivalent COVID-19 vaccine for use as a booster dose in adults 18 years and over, and this vaccine has been available since 10 October 2022.
+On 28 October, the TGA provisionally approved Pfizer’s bivalent COVID-19 vaccine for use as a booster dose in adults 18 years and over.

-The Moderna bivalent COVID-19 vaccine targets the original 2020 strain and the Omicron variant BA.1.
+The Pfizer bivalent COVID-19 vaccine targets the original 2020 strain and the Omicron variant BA.1.